NET WORTH: Unknown

 JEWISH FUNDING AREAS: Community, Women, Youth & Education

-OVERVIEW: Eric Dobkin and his wife Barbara move their philanthropy through the Dobkin Family Foundation, which was established in the 1980s.
-This is a rather progressive funder and Barbara has been prominent in progressive Jewish and women's philanthropy circles for years.
+OVERVIEW: Eric Dobkin and his wife Barbara give through the Dobkin Family Foundation, which was established in the 1980s.
+This is a rather progressive funder, and Barbara has been prominent in progressive Jewish and women's philanthropy circles for years.

 BACKGROUND: Eric S. Dobkin received a B.A. from Marietta College in 1964 and an MBA from Harvard Business School in 1967.
 He joined Goldman Sachs in institutional equity sales in Philadelphia, and in the early 1970s relocated to Chicago and became the manager of institutional sales.
-Dobkin was elected general partner in 1982 and retired as partner in 1999, after taking the company public (and receiving a windfall) but stayed very active with the company until his official retirement in 2016.
+Dobkin was elected general partner in 1982.
+He stepped down as partner in 1999, after taking the company public (and receiving a windfall) but stayed very active with the company until his official retirement in 2016.

-FUNDING PROFILE: Goldman Sachs veteran Eric Dobkin and his wife Barbara move their philanthropy through the Dobkin Family Foundation, an under-the-radar charitable vehicle.
-It's unclear how much the Dobkins are worth but Dobkin was part of Goldman's pre-1999 IPO partnership class, netting millions when Goldman went public.
+FUNDING PROFILE: Goldman Sachs veteran Eric Dobkin and his wife Barbara give through the Dobkin Family Foundation, an under-the-radar charitable vehicle.
+It's unclear how much the Dobkins are worth, but Dobkin was part of Goldman's pre-1999 IPO partnership class, netting millions when Goldman went public.
 The foundation does not appear to accept unsolicited proposals.

-The couple has also supported other Jewish outfits that work for women like Jewish Women's Foundation of New York, Jewish Orthodox Feminist Alliance, National Council of Jewish Women, and the Hadassah Foundation, which seeks to empower girls and women in the United States and in Israel.
+The couple has also supported other Jewish organizations that work for women, including Jewish Women's Foundation of New York, Jewish Orthodox Feminist Alliance, National Council of Jewish Women, and the Hadassah Foundation.

-In a useful profile of Dobkin on Jewish Women's Archive, which, by the way, the couple also has supported, Barbara Dobkin credits her grandmother, who was the neighborhood “key-holder” for the Jewish National Fund zedakah boxes, as an early influence on her sense of giving back to the community.
+In a useful profile located on the Jewish Women's Archive (which the couple also has supported), Barbara Dobkin credits her grandmother, who was the neighborhood “key-holder” for the Jewish National Fund tzedakah boxes, as an early influence on her sense of giving back to the community.

-The family via their foundation also supports education and youth organizations in the Jewish community.
+Via their foundation, the couple also supports education and youth organizations in the Jewish community.
 Grantees have included Moving Traditions, which "creates experiences that inspire Jewish teens to openly explore fundamental questions of identity and society"; The Heschel School; and North American Friends of Oranim.